helpguideteam/netgearrouterlogin/index.rst

    :target:  https://fm.ci?aHR0cHM6Ly9uZXRnZWFyLXJvdXRlci1sb2dpbi1oZWxwY2VudGVyLnJlYWR0aGVkb2NzLmlvL2VuL2xhdGVzdA==

-Easily access your Netgear router login page via `routerlogin.net` or `192.168.1.1`.
+Easily access your `netgear router login <https://www.routerlogin.net/>`_ page via `routerlogin.net` or `192.168.1.1`.
 Follow this step-by-step guide to log in, change your Wi-Fi settings, update firmware, and secure your home network through the Netgear admin page.

 What Is the Netgear Router Login Page?
 ===================================================

-The Netgear router login page is a web-based dashboard that allows you to manage and configure your Netgear router's settings.
+The `netgear router login page <https://www.routerlogin.net/>`_ is a web-based dashboard that allows you to manage and configure your Netgear router's settings.
 From here, you can update Wi-Fi names and passwords, configure parental controls, change DNS settings, and more.
 You can access it using the default address routerlogin.net or 192.168.1.1.

 Easily Access the Netgear Router Login Page -Step-by-Step Guide